Legion2/ritam/demo/README.md

 The application templates references the [`resources/temperature-sensor-service-template.yaml`](resources/temperature-sensor-service-template.yaml) TOSCA Service Template and selects devices with the `type: raspberry-pi` label.
 It is deployed by applying the IaC definition file with the command `ritam apply application-templates resources/temperature-app.yaml`.

-With `ritam get application-templates temperature-app -w` the rollout of the new application can be observed.
+With `ritam get application-templates temperature-app --watch` the rollout of the new application can be observed.

 The Application Template CRC Model of the temperature app contains a configuration error.
-The MQTT broker url is not set, so the temperature reader can not be started to send temperature values.
+The MQTT broker url is not set, so the temperature reader can not be started and returns an error.
 ### Update configuration on all devices

 To fix the configuration the missing MQTT broker url was added in [`resources/temperature-app-patch.yaml`](resources/temperature-app-patch.yaml).
 To rollout this update to all devices it must be applied with `ritam apply application-templates resources/temperature-app-patch.yaml`.

-With `ritam get application-templates temperature-app -w` the rollout of the patched configuration can be observed.
+With `ritam get application-templates temperature-app --watch` the rollout of the patched configuration can be observed.
+The status of the `temperature-app` application template shows on which devices it is deployed and what the status of the application is on the different devices.

 After the fixed configuration was deploy the temperature reader can successfully send temperature values to the MQTT broker, which can be seen with `docker-compose exec broker mosquitto_sub -t '#'`.
-###  the IoT application

 ### Decommission the IoT application and delete it from the all devices

 To decommission the application, it must be deleted from the RITAM Device and Application Manager.
 The deletion is an asynchronous process.
-To wait for its completion the `-w` option is used:
+To wait for its completion the `--wait` option is used:

-`ritam delete application-templates temperature-app -w`
+`ritam delete application-templates temperature-app --wait`

 When the command returns, the temperature IoT application was deleted from all devices and the RITAM Device and Application Manager.